analytixncs/analytix-docs/docs/informer/informer-mappings.md

 ![img](..\assets\informer-mapping-adinternetorders-004.png)

 The bit of difficulty is that these fields are stored in a Multivalued field.
-A weird concept if you are coming from a relational background, however, all it means is that, in the example above, there will be three values stored in each of the MV fields mentioned.
+A weird concept if you are coming from a relational background, however, all it means, is that, in the example above, there will be three values stored in each of the MV fields mentioned.

 A multivalued field in Informer usually is not in a format that is usable and thus you will need to run a flow step in your report to "Normalize" it.